If you ask me where the heart of a home truly is, my answer will be, without a doubt, the Kitchen.

 Why else would it feel like you had invaded someone’s privacy when you go through her fridge without her permission?

 A home is never complete without a kitchen.
 It’s a space where good meals were created and shared.
 A place where families, couples or friends gather and spend some time together.
 The kitchen is a home’s open and unspoken intimate space.
+It’s always great to know some interior design ideas for the kitchen on hand.

 Prioritise the main functions of the kitchen first, then aesthetic appeal.
 Some of the things to consider in designing for your kitchen are: